 Additional sensors like the UV and solar radiation sensors work as expected, and are an excellent addition for outdoor enthusiasts where data like this would prove useful.

-While the WS-1002 does offer more functionality regarding what you can measure out of the box; like the Vantage Vue, it does not provide the option for expandability.
+While the WS-1002 does offer more functionality regarding what you can measure out of the box; like the Vantage Vue and WS-5000, it does not provide the option for expandability.
 This is somewhat disappointing considering what it can do otherwise.
 If that’s not a requirement for your purchase decision, then this shouldn’t be a factor on whether you consider the WS-1002.

 Like we said at the beginning—the WS-1002’s internet connectivity is one of its best features.
 The Weather Underground includes this station as one of the recommended models to getting your data online, and they couldn’t have made it easier to do so.
 Unlike the Davis stations it is included, so you won’t have to pay anything extra for a connectivity module or software.